OWAA discusses scholarship and airport updates

 Airport Director Jamie Downes opened discussion on the personnel and policy update, stating that he had received feedback from board members since the last meeting that had proved useful in making efficient changes.
 These changes included a policy which ensures Health Insurance Portability and Accountability Act compliance, the addition of a direct-hire line, and a new Driving Under the Influence violation policy, as well as other minor administrative updates.
-These changes were enacted under Resolution 2023-06; the motion was made by OWAA Member Mike Munson, seconded by (BLANK) and carried in a 5-0 vote.
+These changes were enacted under Resolution 2023-06; the motion was made by OWAA Member Mike Munson, seconded by OWAA Member John Swise and carried unanimously.

 “I’d like to congratulate Jack Brown as our new Airport Manager and Brenda McNeil as our new Property Administrative Manager,” Downes stated.